Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 There are at least 15-20 call options available on a particular stock.
 For example, the Asian Paints stock shows the following call options contract with different strike prices.

-And an equal number of Put options are available for trading.
+An equal number of Put options are available for trading.
 For trading options, you need to have the most liquid options contract so that you can buy/sell at any moment.

 However, to select the most liquid options for trading intraday you can take the help of NSE India or MoneyControl who list the details of most active option contracts.